Ana Sánchez

 Ana Belén Sánchez (born 16 February 1976) is a Spanish golfer who plays on the Ladies European Tour.

+Career

-She represented Spain in the 1996 Espirito Santo Trophy and turned professional the following year.
+Sanchez represented Spain in the 1996 Espirito Santo Trophy and turned professional the following year.
 She has one Ladies European Tour win, which came at the 2004 BMW Ladies Italian Open, and was a member of the European team at the 2003 Solheim Cup.